-I’ve always found Dubai an odd place – Singapore is often noted for its amazing speed of progress, but Dubai has an even more accelerated pace, thanks in part to having oil money.
-You can see the contrast in the shiny sky-high skyscrapers alongside the older, rambling souks and buildings.
-Dubai is famous for its growing skyline, where buildings try to outdo each other in height and architecture weirdness.
-I would dearly have loved to go up to the top of these buildings – I love a good high viewpoint – but we didn’t have a lot of time so I only got to admire them from afar…
+I’ve always found Dubai an odd place – Singapore is often noted for its amazing speed of progress, but Dubai has an even more accelerated pace thanks in part to having oil money.
+The Dubai skyline is made up of shiny sky-high skyscrapers where buildings try to outdo each other in height and architecture weirdness, and the more traditional structures that hint to Dubai’s history.

-My friends and I have a particular boxing day Christmas celebration that involves a secret Santa gift exchange.
+My friends and I had a particular Christmas celebration that involved a secret Santa gift exchange.
 Since no one had had time to do any shopping before the trip, we decided to give it a twist this year – we hit the Dubai Mall separately with AED100 budget (that’s about S$30++) each to see who could get the best gift… in just 30 minutes.
 If you know just how sprawling Dubai’s shopping malls are, you’ll know how challenging this really was.
 I was pretty knackered after that sprint through the shopping mall.

 CHOC & NUTS